A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Conclusion

-This initial exploration into the applications of electrostatic approximations within the apparent surface charge formalism gives a glimpse of what such a combination might achieve.
-Thus far, we see that the approximation can offer several potential advantages in computational efficiency over traditional numerical Poisson solvers, while proving more accurate and comprehensive than other analytically motivated counterparts.
-A careful and detailed comparison within the broader category of ASC methods is warranted; but, nonetheless, promising results have pointed to the potential of our approach in forming the basis of novel implicit models of solvation.
-We hope that this paper, along with the included code implementation will encourage further investigation into analytically motivated apparent surface charge approximations, and their applications.
+A careful and detailed comparison of our proof-of-concept approximation within the broader category of existing, optimized implementations ASC methods has not been performed, and is warranted in the future; nonetheless, promising results so far have pointed to the potential of our approach in forming the basis of novel implicit models of solvation.